-While CSC in the fourth degree cases are considered the least severe of all the degrees.
+CSC in the fourth degree cases, on the other hand, has to do with sexual contact and are considered the least severe of all the degrees.
 If convicted, the suspect may serve jail time or probation and will be required to register with SORA for a certain period of time.

-So, if you are being investigated or have been charged with CSC in Michigan, the first thing you should do is familiarize yourself with your charges so you can know what lies ahead of you.
+So, if you are being investigated or have been charged with CSC in Michigan (no matter if it’s sexual penetration or sexual contact), the first thing you should do is familiarize yourself with your csex crime harges so you can know what lies ahead of you.

 Decline Searches or Tests

-During the investigative stage and/or after you’re charged with a CSC case, the police may try to search your devices or conduct tests on you in an attempt to find incriminating evidence.
+During the investigative stage and/or after you’re charged with a sex crime, the law enforcement agencies may try to search your devices or conduct tests on you in an attempt to find incriminating evidence.
 Even if you’re innocent, ensure you decline such searches and/or tests unless the officers show you an official search warrant.

 Get Yourself a Sex Crimes Attorney as Soon as Possible

-A sex crimes attorney in Michigan will help you avoid the blunders that most people make when charged with CSC.
+A sex crimes attorney in Michigan will help you avoid the blunders that most people make when charged with sex offenses, such as sexual assault or aggravated sexual abuse.
 They will tell you all you need to know about your charges, lay down your options, and help you avoid saying or doing things that will hurt your case, such as resisting arrest or blaming others.

-In other words, the secret to getting your name in the clear, once again, is a reputable sex crimes attorney.
-So, after you’re investigated and/or charged, make sure you get yourself the most reputable one you can find in Michigan.
+In other words, the secret to getting your name in the clear, once again, is a reputable state and federal sex crimes lawyer.
+So, after you’re investigated and/or charged, make sure you get yourself the most reputable sex offender lawyers you can find in Michigan.

 Brace Yourself Financially

-We know this is the last thing you want to hear, but things will become pretty expensive when you’re charged with a CSC crime.
-Although you’re innocent, the probability of a conviction is not entirely out of the picture.
+We know this is the last thing you want to hear, but things will become pretty expensive when you’re charged with a sexual assault or sexual abuse crime.
+Even if you are innocent, the probability of a conviction is not entirely out of the picture.

-The right lawyer is going to cost you/your loved ones quite a bit of money.
-This is not the time to look for the cheapest price tag.
-To prove your innocence, you may need to pay for special tests such as polygraphs and have qualified experts testify.
-Although all this may be an unexpected blow to your finances, if you’re not prepared with the right sex crimes attorney, your finances will not matter, because you will be in jail.
+The right sexual assault lawyer is going to cost you/your loved ones quite a bit of money.
+With that said, this is not the time to look for the cheapest price tag.
+To prove your innocence, you may need to pay for special tests, such as polygraphs, and have qualified experts testify.

-Untrue CSC accusations can be due to a messy divorce, custody battles, relationship issues, and many other disputes you may have going on in your life.
+Untrue sexual assault accusations can be due to a messy divorce, custody battles, relationship issues, and many other disputes you may have going on in your life.
 Unfortunately, as discussed earlier, such allegations tend to impact your life negatively.
-They tarnish your reputation, and even worse, may cause you to lose your job.
+They tarnish your reputation and, even worse, may cause you to lose your job.

-So when you’re charged with a criminal sexual conduct offense, the first thing you should do is seek legal counsel from a reputable sex crimes attorney.
-While you can always go to any criminal defense lawyer, an attorney that focuses solely on criminal sexual conduct cases like Attorney Nicole Blank Becker is in a much better position to help you clear your name.
+So, when you’re charged with a criminal sexual conduct or sexual acts offense, the first thing you should do is seek legal counsel from a reputable sex crimes attorney.
+While you can always go to any criminal defense lawyer, an attorney that focuses solely on criminal sexual conduct cases, like state and federal sex crimes lawyer Nicole Blank Becker, is in a much better position to help you clear your name.